PawelLipski/-git-machete-blog-2/blog-2.md

 	Some extra measures are taken to make sure that no cycles occur (so that we actually end up with a tree of branches and not some arbitrary graph).
 }

-What's more, this inference is not limited to just a single branch - it can even be performed on repository where there is not `.git/machete` file yet to infer the entire dependency tree in a single pass!
+What's more, this inference is not just limited to adding a single branch - it can even be performed on a repository where there is no `.git/machete` file yet to infer the entire dependency tree with a single command!

-Let's now remove the `.git/machete` file (so that we make sure `git machete` doesn't have any hint on the inferred result) and run `git machete infer`:
+For demonstration purposes, let's now remove the `.git/machete` file (so as to make sure we don't provide `git machete` with any hint) and run `git machete infer`:

 TODO screenshot